-Sport psychology seeks to understand the psychological factors that affect the behaviour of individuals, teams or organisations in sport, and how lifestyle issues can influence wellbeing and performance.
-On this Sport Psychology degree, you will study the main areas of psychology and specialise in sport aspects as you progress.
-To complement your psychology studies, you’ll have an introduction to physiology and you can choose modules from our Sport and Exercise Science degree.
+Sport psychology seeks to understand the psychological factors that affect the behaviour of individuals, teams or organisations in sport and exercise contexts, and how lifestyle issues can influence wellbeing and performance.
+On this BPS-accredited Sport Psychology degree, you will study the main areas of psychology and specialise in sport aspects as you progress.
+To complement your psychology studies, you’ll have an introduction to how athletes develop which provides some insight into wider aspects of sport and exercise science.
 This will enhance your employability and give you an all-round understanding of the field.

 The Sport Psychology degree is delivered through lectures, seminars, workshops, individual/small group supervision and independent study.
 You will also have the opportunity to attend guest lectures given by academic staff from other institutions and professional psychologists who work in different areas of practise.